 key regional bicycle corridors, and

-preferred perspectives on maintenance and preservation, management and operations, safety, security, environmental mitigation and enhancement of the transportation system.
+basicbase needs forfor maintenance and preservation, management and operations, safety, security, environmental mitigation and enhancement of the transportation system.

-Each of these elements is updated during the process to the extent that revisions are warranted.
-Some of these are described in substantially more detail in stand-alone documents, which may or may not be updated during specific plan development cycles.

-Conceptual cost estimates are prepared, and the total cost to build, operate, and maintain this system is identified; however, this system has no fiscal constraints.
+Conceptual cost estimates are prepared, and the total amount of funding needed to build, operate, and maintain this system is identified.
+ThisT system has no fiscal constraints.
 The Metro Vision transportation system becomes the starting point for defining the fiscally constrained RTP.

-The Metro Vision transportation system is incorporated in summary form in the Metro Vision Plan document and discussed in more detail in the Metro Vision RTP.

-As an Appendix of the Metro Vision RTP, DRCOG maintains “corridor visions” for 35 key multimodal corridors of the region.
-The individual corridor visions include a vision statement, corridor goals/objectives, corridor context, discussion of select environmental resources, and depiction of the strategies and projects that comprise the unconstrained vision necessary to influence and respond to future growth and development.

 Step 5.
 The financial plan

-The fiscally constrained component of the Metro Vision RTP must include a financial plan that reconciles the estimated costs of constructing, maintaining, and operating the proposed transportation system with reasonably expected revenues over the time period covered by the plan.
-Developing the financial plan is a cooperative effort by the MOA partners, local governments, public highway authorities and others.
+The fiscally constrained component of the Metro Vision RTP must include a financial plan that reconciles the estimated costs of constructing, maintaining and operating the proposed transportation system with reasonably expected revenues during the time period covered by the plan.
+Developing the financial plan is a cooperative effort among theMPA partners, local governments, public highway authorities and other stakeholders.

-The financial plan for any fiscally constrained RTP must consider and ultimately define numerous financial aspects including (but not limited to):
+To comply with federal requirements, the financial plan for any fiscally constrained RTP must consider and ultimately define numerous financial aspects including (but not limited to):

-the base fiscal year for revenue estimates
+the base fiscal year for revenue estimates (values during thein year of expenditure and constant- year dollars)

 the precise number of years covered by the plan

-how conservative or optimistic and how flexible or inflexible the estimation of “reasonably expected to be available” revenues is.
-Funding sources include traditional federal-formula and state sources, discretionary sources, local governments, private developers, tolling, existing and new public transportation authorities, public-private partnerships, transit farebox, and potential new state, regional, or local transportation funding initiatives.
+funding sources and revenue amounts, includinging traditional federal-formula and state sources, discretionary sources, local governments, private developers, tolling, existing and new public transportation authorities, public-private partnerships, transit farebox and potential new state, regional or local transportation funding initiatives.

 for any agency whose responsibilities extend beyond the DRCOG region (CDOT, for example), how much revenue is allocated within the DRCOG region; and

-cost estimation; i.e., what is needed at the broad investment category level and what is needed for specific projects.
+cost estimation, such as what is needed at the broad investment category level and what is needed for specific projects.

 The Agency Coordination Team and/or ad hoc committees may work through technical issues pertaining to fiscal constraint.
-Relevant information is provided to the transportation committees for explicit consideration of draft revenue and cost estimates prior to the DRCOG Board approval of networks for air quality conformity testing (step 6).
+Relevant information is provided to the transportation committees for explicit consideration of draft revenue and cost estimates prior to DRCOG Board approval of networks for air quality conformity testing (Step 6).
 The final financial plan is explicitly considered by the transportation committees as it becomes part of the Metro Vision RTP document to be adopted by the DRCOG Board.

 Step 6.
-Fiscally constrained alternatives
+Fiscally constrained regional roadway and rapid transit system

-The Metro Vision transportation system requires a level of funding beyond what is reasonably expected, but the fiscally constrained RTP must specify only those improvements that can be afforded.
-The objective of this step is to define the subset of Metro Vision transportation system projects and strategies that best achieve the Metro Vision Plan’s planning and transportation objectives within the constrained level of funding.
+TheT air quality conforming fiscally constrained RTP must specify only those improvements that can be afforded.
+ThisT stepdefines the subset of Metro Vision transportation system regionally significant projects and strategies that best achieve Metro Vision’s planning and transportation objectives within the constrained level of funding.